brueqqe/Stardew-Valley-Watchface-KWCH/README.md

 NOTE: KWCH cannot be used on smartwatches with Wear OS 5 initially installed.
 Older watches that have been updated will still work (e.g. Samsung Watch 6).

+NOTE 2: To import the watchface you need to purchase the pro Version of KWCH which costs 1$ (lifetime, no abo).

 ## KWCH Settings
 It is important to set all the complications as shown below for the watch face to function correctly.
 - **Complication 1**: Steps